stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     New Path: 3 0
     New Path: 3 1
     mpath: 3 0
+    Current Path = <3 0> does not complete uncovered p.d. path.
     Counter: 1 | Number of paths: 2
     mpath: 3 1
+    Current Path = <3 1> does not complete uncovered p.d. path.
     Potential New Value in Path: 6
     Size of old path list: 2
     Size of new path list: 3